aldungo/tamusa-lab-template/README.md

    - Click "Commit" then "Sync Changes"

 ### Step 3: Verify Submission
-- Go to your GitHub repository in a web browser
-- Refresh the page and confirm your files are uploaded
-- Check that your latest commit message appears

 ### Step 4: Submit to Learning Management System
-- Copy the URL of your GitHub repository
-- Submit the repository URL in your course's LMS assignment submission area
-- Include any additional notes as required by your instructor

 ## Grading Criteria

 **Lab1.java (100 points total):**
-- String variable declaration (30 points)
-- String assignment with personal statement (40 points)
-- Correct `println()` statement displaying the variable (30 points)

 **InClass1.java (Participation points):**
-- Completed during class time
-- Demonstrates understanding of the same concepts

 **Additional Considerations:**
-- Proper file naming convention
-- Code compiles without errors
-- Meaningful variable names
-- Personal and original content (not copying examples)

 ## Getting Help

 ### During Class
-- Raise your hand for immediate assistance
-- Work with classmates to troubleshoot issues
-- Ask questions about any step you don't understand

 ### Outside of Class
-- Review this README.md file
-- Check course discussion forums
-- Email your instructor with specific questions
-- Attend office hours for additional help

 ### Common Resources
-- Java documentation for String class
-- GitHub Classroom help documentation
-- VS Code keyboard shortcuts and features

----

 **Remember:** This is your first programming assignment!
 Take your time, ask questions, and don't worry if it takes a few tries to get everything working.
 The goal is to learn the process and get comfortable with the tools you'll be using throughout the course.